srulikuk/postfix-reports/README.md

 **IMPORTANT:**
-All the configurable parameters for the bash script are set in `report.vars` file, it's advisable to copy it to `lc_report.vars` (prefix `'lc_'` is in `.gitignore`) so the the configured parameters do not get overwritten when executing a git stash / pull.
+All the configurable parameters for the bash script are set in `report.conf` file, it's highly advisable to copy it to `.report.conf` so the the configured parameters do not get overwritten when executing a git stash / pull. ('.' files are in gitignore)

-Same applies to `send.py`, copy it to `lc_send.py` to ensure it does not get overwritten **and crucially not to push changes to git as it contains mailserver user/pass**.
+Same applies to `send.py`, copy it to `.send.py` to ensure it does not get overwritten **and crucially not to push changes to git as it contains mailserver user/pass**.

 **USAGE:**